 The radar antenna from the custom installed set is usually mounted behind a plastic part of the cars front bumper, eventually into the front grille.
 When placing the antenna it is necessary to take in mind that no metal obstacles should be in its way, such as the metal supports, registration plate, light washer tubes or chrome plated parts of the car's bumper.

 Long story short, does your car has metal plated - athermic windshield?
-You will need custom installed system.
-Any other type of windshield wont be a problem for your portable detector.
+You will need a custom installed system.
+Any other type of windshield is not going be a problem for your portable detector.